shenhuiying2017/azure-docs.es-es/articles/dns/dns-getstarted-create-recordset.md

 <properties
-   pageTitle="Creación de un conjunto de registros y registros para una zona DNS con PowerShell | Microsoft Azure" description="Creación de registros host para DNS de Azure.
-Configuración de conjuntos de registros y registros mediante PowerShell" services="dns" documentationCenter="na" authors="cherylmc" manager="carmonm" editor=""/>
+   pageTitle="Create a record set and records for a DNS zone using PowerShell | Microsoft Azure" description="How to create host records for Azure DNS.Setting up record sets and records using PowerShell" services="dns" documentationCenter="na" authors="sdwheeler" manager="carmonm" editor=""/>